h0lmes/mockservice/README.md

 3. Create a new folder under `src/main/resources` folder.
 Name the folder as your controller (`AccountServiceController` in this case).
-4. Create data files under `src/main/resources/AccountServiceController` folder to supply data for each method (see `DemoServiceController` folder).
+4. Create data files under `src/main/resources/AccountServiceController` folder to supply data for each method (see file naming format below).

 #
 ### File naming format

-    METHOD_request-mapping.json
+    METHOD_request_mapping.json

+`METHOD` is any of HTTP methods.
+Path variables are supported.
+All path delimiters `/` should be substituted with an underscores `_`.

 Only `.json` extension supported.

-`METHOD` is any of HTTP methods.

-All standard path delimiters (`/`) should be substituted with an underscores (`_`).

-Path variables supported.
-Example: `api/entity/{id}` transforms into `api_entity_{id}`.
+Example:

+    @GetMapping("api/entity/{id})

+        corresponds to

+    GET_api_entity_{id}.json

 > Important note.
 Except for HTTP method name (which should be in upper case) all file names should be in lower case to avoid any errors on case-sensitive (Unix-based) file systems.

 #
-### Customizing HTTP status code and headers
+### Data file contents format

+By default a data file could contain any JSON.

-You can specify status code and headers at the beginning or at the end of a data file to override defaults (default status code is 200).
+Also it is possible to specify status code and additional headers at the beginning or at the end of a file to override defaults (default status code is 200).

-If you want to specify headers only you'd have to provide a status code as well.
+It is not possible to specify headers only.
-Data file parser looks for 'HTTP/1.1' at the beginning of a line of a data file as an indication this file not only contains payload but also status code and headers.
+Data file parser looks for `HTTP/1.1` at the beginning of a line of a data file as an indication this file not only contains payload but also status code and headers.